bartoszmarszalek/SetNewRepo/README.md

 setnewrepo NewRepoName
 ```

-You are going to be rediricted to the folder of the repo.
+You are going to be rediricted to the folder of the repository.
+You can specify:
+- the path that you store your projects in,
+- if the repository will be created private or public,
+- the template of the README.md file,
+- and whatever else you want when you edit the **setnewrepo.sh** file

 ## How to set it up?
 1. instal git and curl: